claire-west/svstudio-manual/docs/note-properties/pitch-transition-and-vibrato.md

 !!! note

     The vibrato created using these sliders produces a simple expression-based pattern.
-Other methods of creating vibrato such as [Auto Pitch Tuning](../ai-functions/auto-pitch-tuning.md) and [Instant Mode](../ai-functions/instant-mode.md) will create more complex vibrato patterns without using these settings, and those patterns will not be affected by the vibrato sliders.
+Other methods of creating vibrato such as [Auto Pitch Tuning](../ai-functions/auto-pitch-tuning.md) and [Instant Mode](../ai-functions/instant-mode.md) will create more complex vibrato patterns without using these settings, and those patterns will not be affected by the vibrato sliders or the [Vibrato Envelope](../parameters/editing-parameters.md#vibrato-envelope) parameter.

 !!! warning